raspberrypilearning/tweeting-babbage/worksheet.md

 You might also want to upload a photo and fill out the bio.

 ## Create a Twitter Application

+We need to register our application with Twitter to get keys which allow us to access the Twitter account from Python using the Twitter API (Application Programming Interface).

 1. Go to [apps.twitter.com](https://apps.twitter.com) and click the **Create New App** button.